ingramleedy/Airport_Restaurants/README.md

 ## History and Future
+* Version 2023.10.20 -
+- Complete re-work and sourced data from Google Maps of all restaurants within a one mile (1-mile) radius of all airports in the US.
+- Added links to rich online data when a waypoint is selected.
+- Added breakout by states.

 * Version 1.0 is a working concept.
 Content Packs allow offline content to viewed in flight without Internet connectivity.